Headaches in children factsheet

 • using gentle massage or stretching of the head and neck muscles

-• distracting them from pain with an enjoyable activity such as art or music.
+• distracting them from pain with activities like art or music.

 Do not use aspirin for headaches in children.